sainath161/Weather-API/Readme.md

 Getting Started

-To run the Weather Application, simply open the index.html file in a web browser.
+To run the Weather Application, open the index.html file in a web browser.
 Click the "Fetch Data" button to navigate to the weather.html page, where you can view your current location, a map, and detailed weather information.
 Usage

     Fetch Data Button: Clicking the "Fetch Data" button on the index page redirects you to the weather page.